simonswain/lancaster/README.md

 }
 ```

+The `id, `fn` and `sources` keys are reserved.
+Any other keys can be
+used for attrs.
+Attrs will be used by the fn to control it's
+operation.

 Change attributes on a node.
-Cannot change id, sources or fn
+Cannot change `id`, `sources` or `fn`
 ```
 POST /nodes/:id